MoodyAsyer/stillenacht/README.md

 # stillenacht
-Just an oop silent night project
+An Object Oriented Programming project, shows GUI that contains silent night with snow, moon, and stars